(Note: This page is updated every now and then, according to new Python releases and other interesting details. Last updated: 2025-11-09)

 - Python 3.13 is the packaged Python in Debian 13 Trixie

-- Python 3.13 is currently the latest Python version available in AWS Lambda (see Lambda runtimes)
+- Python 3.13 is currently the latest Python version generally available in Azure Functions (see Azure Functions runtime versions overview)

 Python 3.12 (released on 2023-10-02)